Estimated reading time: 9 minutes

 - massaging the skin with a cotton swab

 Next, you’ll gently remove the old skin from your crested gecko with a cotton swab or (in rare cases) with a tweezer.
-In both cases, you should be very careful but when using a tweezer you should take extra caution to not damage the new skin of your crestie.
+In both cases, you should be very careful, but when using a tweezer, you should take extra caution not to damage your crestie’s new skin.
 Also, never pull off the skin with your hands!